 Rob Garrett wrote of the sensual power of Griffiths’ work – a potent sensuality – which at times undercuts and almost contradicts the works conceptual origins.
 Belinda’s intimate yet anonymous portraits are more than depictions of human form, they are satisfyingly complex works – which while poetic, are not overly romantic – inviting reflection on the human condition, as they progress and unfold in front of the viewer

-Belinda was awarded the Morpeth Canaday Art Award in 2010 and the Estuary Art Award in 2013.
+Belinda has been selected as a Finalist for the Parkin Drawing Prize 2021.
+She was awarded the Morpeth Canaday Art Award in 2010 and the Estuary Art Award in 2013.
 Her work is held in a number of public, private and corporate collections in New Zealand and overseas – including a number of works in the Wallace Arts Trust (Auckland) and the Vernon Public Art Gallery (British Columbia).

 Recent Notable Achievements